andb0t/Fuxenpruefung/README.md

 ```

 ### Dependencies and compilation
 Most of the packages used in this project are part of the standard python distribution, the others are available via package managers like `anaconda` or `pip`.
 The project uses python3.
+We recommend to use `pipenv` to manage the dependencies.

 #### Linux
 Package manager packages are listed in `requirements.txt`.
 Some packages are not available via `pip` and have to be installed differently.
 The entire setup should look like this: